 Using procedural rhetoric to design a system can be a way of making an argument about how the world works (or how it could, should, or doesn’t work).
 It is also a way to facilitate different types of actions, activities, social practices, and social relations.
 For example, when I design a course about Writing in Digital Environments, I’m making an argument of sorts about how the field works and what sort of practices are important.
 The assignments make available particular experiences, modes of writing, and possibilities for interacting with others.
 Any given system works in this way: systems encourage us to adopt certain types of values, perspectives, behaviors and actions, and relationships.

-To take up this notion of procedural rhetoric and the challenge of designing systems, this project consists of two parts: producing a Twine text (which can be thought of as a game or interactive fiction) and designing or modifying a system.
+To take up this notion of procedural rhetoric and the challenge of designing systems, choose one of the following options for the project.
+If you have an idea for the project that does not match one of the options below, let me know so we can discuss whether it will work.
 Your work should be organized on a post or page on your class site.
 The project includes a reflection and thus involves at least some writing.
-The rest of your project might also be written (describing the system and how it works), but it might involve other types of artifacts as well: game pieces or other relevant materials, art that shows how the system works, artifacts produced using game software like Buildbox, Gamefroot, or Flowlab.
+Aspects of the project itself might also be written (describing the system and how it works), but it should include some sort of multimodal element as well.

 For this approach to the project, you would design a new system.
 Following our readings, this system can represent or make an argument about how some aspect of the world works (procedural rhetoric), create a new system with its unique set of social practices and codes, or create a particular sort of experience.
 While you need not be limited by these suggestions, here are some of the main possibilities that come to mind:

 - Create a game.
+You can produce an actual game using software like Buildbox, Gamefroot, Flowlab, Flickgame, Bitsy, RPG Maker, Scratch, Game Maker, or Construct.
+Alternately, instead of actually making a game, you can sketch out the plans for one.
 Describe your vision for a game in specific detail.
 You could also do this for any other sort of computer program: an app, a social media platform, a piece of software.
 Your design should consider the following sorts of questions: What is the game about?
 What are the rules of the game?
 What sort of decisions or actions do players have to take?
 Is there a narrative or characters?
 What does the game consist of materially?
 Cards, game pieces, game board, etc.?
 If it’s a video game, what does it look like?
+In addition to describing the game, you should also produce some sort of multimodal element.
+This could include images or visuals, game pieces or cards, or anything else along these lines.

 - Design an institution or organization.
 This approach involves thinking about how institutions (educational, political, economic, religious) and organizations (student organizations, community organizations, volunteer organizations, charity organizations) function as systems.
 Your design should consider the following sorts of questions: What do you want to achieve through this institution or organization?
 How does this institution or organization embody a departure and improvement upon existing institutions and organizations?
 What values, priorities, and assumptions motivate the thinking behind this institution or organization?
 What does participation in this institution or organization entail?
 What practices and activities do people engage in?
 What rules, logics, and processes guide these practices?
 Your thinking on the institution or organization should also have a visual design component.
 What would this institution or organization look like?
 Think about possible points of comparison here – existing universities, capitols and palaces, churches and temples, etc. How does the visual and material manifestation of the institution or organization complement it conceptually?